drhsqlite/fossil-mirror/www/rebaseharm.md

 important.

-So, another way of thinking about rebase is that it is a kind of merge the intentionally forgets some details in order to not overwhelm the weak history display mechanisms available in Git.
+So, another way of thinking about rebase is that it is a kind of merge that intentionally forgets some details in order to not overwhelm the weak history display mechanisms available in Git.

 ### 2.1 Rebase does not actually provide better feature-branch diffs